sambatriste/netty-wiki-translation/Related projects.md

-Make sure the list contains open source projects only and is sorted alphabetically.
+Make sure the list contains only open source projects documented in English and the list is sorted alphabetically.
 Remove unmaintained projects (no commit activity for last 12 months.)

 * [Akka](http://akka.io/) is a Scala-based platform that provides simpler scalability, fault-tolerance, concurrency, and remoting through the actor model and software transactional memory.
 * [Apache James Server](http://james.apache.org/server) is a modular e-mail server platform that integrates SMTP, POP3, IMAP, and NNTP.